What is the Swap Rate?

 Swap Rate in Interest Rate Swaps

-In interest rate swaps, the swap/reference rate is used to determine the total value of the swap’s fixed leg, which must be equal the total value of the floating leg of the swap.
-After the swap becomes effective, the swap rate remains the same until the swaps’ maturity while the floating interest rate is reset periodically at predetermined dates, based on the fluctuations of the index to which the rate is attached.
+In interest rate swaps, the swap/reference rate is used to determine the total value of the swap’s fixed leg, which must be equal to the total value of the floating leg of the swap.
+After the swap becomes effective, the fixed rate remains the same until the swap’s maturity while the floating interest rate is reset periodically at predetermined dates, based on the fluctuations of the index to which the rate is attached.

 Swap Rate in Currency Swaps

-Similar to interest rate swaps, currency swaps are a popular type of swaps.
+Similar to interest rate swaps, currency swaps are a popular type of swap.
 Currency swaps may come in several forms.
-One of them includes the fixed vs. floating rate currency swaps.
+One of them is the fixed vs. floating rate currency swaps.
 In currency swaps, the swap/reference rate is referred to as the exchange rate associated with the fixed leg of a currency swap.